SiChiTong/mtracker/README.md

 ## MTracker package for ROS

-#### The package was written for ROS version Hydromedusa.
+#### The package was written for ROS version Hydromedusa but should work with any further versions.
 It contains several nodes which serve as an interface for MTracker users.
 MTracker is a two-wheeled miniature mobile robot designed and produced at Chair of Control and Systems Engineering of Poznan University of Technology, Poland.
+The package also contains several launch files designed to start various scenarios (e.g. real robot with manual control, simulated robot with manual control).

 #### The current nodes include:
 * The `mtracker` node - the main driver of the robot which collects the control signals (from the `/controls` topic) and delivers them to the low-level controller but also reads the odometry information from the robot and publishes it under topics `/pose` and `/velocity`.
 It also publishes a "robot" tf frame for visualisation purposes.